GaloisInc/daedalus/docs-src/source/tutorial/getting-started.rst

 Your First DaeDaLus Specification
 ---------------------------------

+In order to give a feel for what DaeDaLus specifications look like, we now present a well-known image format, PPM, and a DaeDaLus parser for it.
+This example will be broken down in detail in the following sections of the tutorial as a means of exploring the available language features.

 The Portable PixMap Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's dive right in and write a format specification for the ASCII Portable PixMap format, PPM.

-PPM is a simple image format designed to make it easy to exchange between different platforms.
+PPM is a simple image format designed to make exchange between different platforms easy.
 For the purposes of this introduction, we'll be looking specifically at the ASCII PPM format, which describes color RGB images in a human-readable format.
 Informally, this format consists of:

-1. A magic number identifying the file type
+1. A magic number identifying the file type (for ASCII PPM, this is ``P3``)
 2. The dimensions of the image (width then height)
 3. The maximum color value
 4. A 'matrix' of RGB triples for each pixel defined in row-major order